Project BEST offers education and financial assistance to small business customers interested in implementing energy efficiency measures.

-Project BEST offers the following at no cost to you:
+Project BEST offers the following:

--Personalized assistance from a Small Business Advocate dedicated to answering your questions and assisting you throughout your entire project.
+- Personalized assistance from a Small Business Advocate dedicated to answering your questions and assisting you throughout your entire project.

 - A credit of $250 on your electric utility bill for completing a first-time commercial energy audit.

--A credit of $1,000 or more (not to exceed the total cost of your project) toward the cost of installing energy efficiency upgrades at your business.
+- A credit of $1,000 or more (not to exceed the total cost of your project) toward the cost of installing energy efficiency upgrades at your business.

 More About the Announcement of Funding For

 for implementing this important

 and innovative program.” - Connecticut Governor Dannel P. Malloy,